Website Lead Intelligence β Find the Right Person, Verified

 -

 Empty email results despite a site showing contact addresses β The site likely loads contact information via JavaScript after the initial page load.
-CheerioCrawler parses only the static HTML returned by the server.
-Switch to Website Contact Scraper Pro, which uses a full browser to render dynamically loaded content.
+Website Contact Scraper parses only the static HTML returned by the server.
+Check the output for a

 Run takes longer than expected for large batches β Each website crawls up to

 maxPagesPerDomainpages with a 30-second timeout per page.
 A batch of 500 sites at 5 pages each could make up to 2,500 HTTP requests.
 LowermaxPagesPerDomainto 3 for a faster pass.
 Enabling Apify Proxy can also improve speed on sites that throttle repeated requests.
-Email verification adds 1-2 minutes at the end of the run. -
+Email verification adds 1-2 minutes at the end. -

 Phone numbers are missing from output β Phone extraction requires recognized formatting (international prefix, parentheses, or dash/dot separators).
-The actor first checks contact-specific page areas, then falls back to full body text.
+Website Contact Scraper first checks contact-specific page areas, then falls back to full body text.
 Numbers formatted as bare 10-digit strings without separators are intentionally skipped to avoid false positives from zip codes, IDs, and other numeric data.

 -